 My parents were definitely disappointed, I could tell.
 But, I didn’t let it sway me back onto that career path.
 I knew this was a big decision and I had to live with it.
 My parents got over it quickly.

-It’s our job as parents to help expose our children to as many career possibilities as we can.
+It’s our job as parents to help expose our children to as many career and degree possibilities as we can, for example, they can see what you can do with a philosophy degree on this list.
 We can also offer guidance to keep our kids informed on what’s realistic/achievable, and has potential.
 But we need to remember it’s their “dream,” not ours.
 And, ultimately, it’s their decision.

 I like to give my kids a chance to “put their money where their mouth is” when it comes to their interests and allow them to explore their interests in new classes or sports when something peaks their curiosity.
 Often, the dream of becoming a gymnast or celebrity chef subsides but in some cases the dreams flourish into long-lasting hobbies and passions.
 Either way, they’re broadened to the exposure.
 It’s way too early for me to think what direction my kids may be heading after college (or even high school) but I have no problems asking them about their activities and whether a certain hobby might be something they want to pursue professionally.